Keerthana-V-25/Manzil/README.md

 Welcome to the Travel and Tourism Management Web Application!
 This static web page provides comprehensive information about various travel destinations and tourism activities.
 The application is built using HTML, CSS, and JavaScript, ensuring an interactive and engaging user experience.
 It is hosted on Azure Web App, a robust and scalable cloud platform by Microsoft Azure.
 The application's performance and availability are monitored using Azure Monitor.

+# Features
+- Attractive and responsive user interface.
+- Detailed information about travel destinations and packages.
+- Booking forms for easy reservations.
+- Stunning images to inspire potential travelers.
+- Contact information for inquiries.
+- Interactive elements using JavaScript.
+- Easily customizable design with HTML and CSS.

 # Demo website
 ![demo image](https://github.com/Keerthana-V-25/Manzil/assets/113752923/229d29b1-cd52-4f00-aaaa-6fa0c8c8e265)